 "Will father approve of this?"
 "Of course [...]
 Don't you trust me?"
-"No." "Smart girl."
+"No." "You're a very intelligent girl."

 Maria stops in the middle of her own musical number when she sees the size of the house.
-Julie Andrews's delivery of "Oh help" is priceless.
+Julie Andrews's delivery of "Oh, help" is priceless.

 After Liesl casually mentions that Louisa can make the climb up to the governess' room with a whole jar of spiders in her hand, Maria reacts brilliantly.
 Despite having a heart-to-heart with Liesl, she spends the rest of the scene sneakily checking under her bed clothes for anything.
 She jumps when she does find something... but it turns out to be a slipper.

 Somewhat "meta" here, but hearing the nuns complain about Maria "singing in the abbey" becomes about five times funnier when you realise that this complaint is expressed through song, while they're in the abbey.

 Brigitta's blunt honesty throughout the film is priceless.